 Selecting your website designer is a choice that you shouldn’t take lightly.
 You’ll be investing your time and money with this person or agency, as well as trusting them with bringing your vision to life.
 Like everything else, there are several factors to think about when choosing a website designer.
-Erin of Alexander Design Co. offered her insight:
+Erin of Product Powerhouse Co. offered her insight:

 “I think the most important thing to consider would be to find someone you respect professionally.
 As a website designer and strategist I’m always making suggestions like how to determine shipping rates or simplifying their services.
 When comes down to it we both want their website to look great, but also make them money!
 So if you don’t feel like you trust and respect the designer, you probably want to find someone else.”

 Erin dug deeper into some factors that may not be as easy to find out unless you have a consultation.
 She suggests asking questions like:

 “How does the designer like to communicate with their clients?
 Do they have systems or creative processes in place?
 Do they have a contract?
 These logistical things say more about the experience of a designer than their design style.
 Find a few designers who have the style you are after then look through their service to see how their process works.”